I received a bill as a result of an IRS audit by mail; what do I do?

 If your reporting is correct then continue to contest the IRS information.

 Here, the proposed assessment occurred before you responded.
 I would write again, indicating that your prior letter was not responded to.
-Include the prior letter and indicate in the latter that you do not owe the taxes and the reason or reasons for the information not being reported on your return.
+Include the prior letter and indicate in the letter that you do not owe the taxes and the reason or reasons for the information not being reported on your return.
+Ask for more time to respond if you are running late to respond.